 Suppose a group of individuals - say, a committee, expert panel, multi-member court, or other decision-making body - makes collective judgments on some propositions by aggregating its members' individual judgments on those propositions.
 And now suppose the group learns some new information - in the form of the truth of some proposition - that prompts a rational revision of the judgments held.
-There are two ways in which the group might go about incorporating this new information:
+At first sight, there seem to be two ways in which the group might go about incorporating this new information: